agiessing/agiessing.github.io/_news/announcement_2.md

 	    float: right;#CCC"/>

-The National Science Foundation will fund my research on “Semiparametric Efficient and Robust Inference on High-Dimensional Data” for the next three years.
+The National Science Foundation will fund my research on “Semiparametric Efficient and Robust Inference on High-Dimensional Data” with $175,000 for the next three years.

 The project aims to develop new methodology for inference on high-dimensional and incomplete data.
 Most data collected for scientific or industrial purposes lack information about certain features that were lost at the sampling stage due to factors such as experimental design, non-compliance, or technical problems.
 This issue is particularly prevalent in high-dimensional data sets, where each observation comprises many features.
 Failing to effectively address this issue results in inefficient and biased inference and can lead to spurious scientific discoveries.

 The project comprises two lines of research: first, a novel framework for semiparametric efficient inference in high dimensions after adjusting for incomplete data and, second, new multiplier bootstrap tests for simultaneous and large-scale multiple testing problems that are robust to missingness.

-The funding will allow me to support one graduate student for a total of nine months while they learn and work on the project.
+The funding allows me to support one graduate student for a total of nine months while they learn and work on the project.

 More details: <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2310578&HistoricalAwards=false">NSF DMS-2310578</a>.